Overview

 Shake the screen

-Brief camera-shake of every visible window.
-Higher intensity = bigger jitter; duration controls how long it lasts.
+A brief jolt across every visible window.
+Higher intensity, bigger jitter; duration sets how long.

 Change session intensity